CLD-Tech/CLD-Tech/README.md

 - 👋 Hi, I’m @CLD-Tech
 - 👀 I’m interested in creating innovative software and new technologies.
 - 🌱 I’m currently learning HTML, CSS, Javascript, Python, & Blockchain Applications.
-- 💞️ I’m looking to collaborate on Open Source Software and startup business development.
+- 💞️ I’m looking to collaborate on Open Source Software + Startup Business Development.
 - 📫 How to reach me is through https://matrix.to/#/#cld-tech:matrix.org